ADGEfficiency/local-rag/README.md

 # Local RAG

-A RAG tool that can be run locally on your own data.
+RAG that you can run locally, on your own data.
+Ollama for embeddings and LLMs, with DuckDB as a vector database.

 Alternative names for this project would be `Minimal RAG`, or `RAG From Scratch`.

-It uses Ollama for embeddings and LLMs, and DuckDB as a vector database.

 ## Setup